 Aspect is determined by taking a compass reading while facing down a slope.
 The direction water would run gives the compass direction.
-Any slope facing north and east of a line extending from northwest (315E) to southeast (135E) is considered to have a desirable northeast aspect.
-Any slope facing south and west of the same line is considered to have a less desirable southwest aspect.
-See figure 8, below.
+Any slope facing north and east of a line extending from N315°W to S135°E is considered to have a desirable northeast aspect.
+Any slope facing south and west of that same line is considered to have a less desirable southwest aspect.
+See Figure 8, below.